aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### PCIe IDs

 Some signals must include the PCIe IDs of the CL.
 A Developer’s specific PCIe VendorID, DeviceID, SubsystemVendorID and SubsystemID are registered through `aws ec2 fpgaImageCreate` command to reserve the PCIe IDs of the CL for mapping of the device into an F1 instance when the AFI is loaded.
+These signals should not be reset with any asynchronous reset (must be constant, or driven from flops that are not reset)

 -   cl_sh_id0